Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - When trying to reconnect to Rainbow REST APIs, the SDK for Node.JS will now made up to **50** attempts instead of 30 and the max time between 2 attempts has been set to **60s** as for the XMPP part.

+- Fix a crash when retrieving the list of bubbles.

 ### SDK for Node.JS 1.35 - January 2018
 ---